-INDICATORS: f. facilitating the meaningful participation of members of the school community and local community in decision-making.

-COMPETENCY: (4) Leading Learning

-INDICATORS: b. providing learning opportunities, based on research informed principles of effective teaching, learning and leadership, to support building the capacity of all members of the school community to fulfill their educational roles.

-COMPETENCY: (6) School Authority Operations and Resources INDICATORS:
+COMPETENCY: INDICATORS: (1) Building Effective Relationships f. facilitating the meaningful participation of members of the school community and local community in decision-making.
+COMPETENCY: INDICATORS: (4) Leading Learning b. providing learning opportunities, based on research informed principles of effective teaching, learning and leadership, to support building the capacity of all members of the school community to fulfill their educational roles.
+COMPETENCY: INDICATORS: (6) School Authority Operations and Resources e. establishing data-informed strategic planning and decision-making processes that are responsive to changing contexts; and h. implementing programs and procedures for the effective management of human resources in support of mentorship, capacity building and succession planning.
+COMPETENCY: INDICATORS: (7) Supporting Effective Governance b. ensuring that all students and staff are provided with a welcoming, caring, respectful and safe learning environment that respects diversity and fosters a sense of belonging.

-contexts; and

-h. implementing programs and procedures for the effective management of human resources in support of mentorship, capacity building and succession planning.

-INDICATORS: b. ensuring that all students and staff are provided with a welcoming, caring, respectful and safe learning environment that respects diversity and fosters a sense of belonging.

-33(1) A board, as a partner in education, has the responsibility to (d) ensure that each student enrolled in a school operated by the board and each staff member employed by the board is provided with a welcoming, caring, respectful and safe learning environment that respects diversity and fosters a sense of belonging.
+(d) ensure that each student enrolled in a school operated by the board and each staff member employed by the board is provided with a welcoming, caring, respectful and safe learning environment that respects diversity and fosters a sense of belonging.